microsoft/kiota/docs/get-started/java.md

 ## Target project requirements

 Before you can compile and run the target project, you will need to initialize it.
-After initializing the test project, you will need to add references to the [abstraction](https://github.com/microsoft/kiota/tree/main/abstractions/java), [authentication](https://github.com/microsoft/kiota/tree/main/authentication/java/azure), [http](https://github.com/microsoft/kiota/tree/main/http/java/okhttp), and [serialization](https://github.com/microsoft/kiota/tree/main/serialization/java/json) packages from the GitHub feed.
+After initializing the test project, you will need to add references to the [abstraction](https://github.com/microsoft/kiota-java), [authentication](https://github.com/microsoft/kiota-java), [http](https://github.com/microsoft/kiota-java), [serialization Form](https://github.com/microsoft/kiota-java), [serialization JSON](https://github.com/microsoft/kiota-java), and [serialization Text](https://github.com/microsoft/kiota-java) packages.

 ## Creating target projects